 - Policy, Systems, and Environmental Change (PSE) Center: University of Tennessee

 - The RNECE National Coordination Center played a key role in achieving coordination and cooperation among RNECE projects, and aggregating and synthesizing findings.
-This Center, which completed its work ahead of the other Centers, compiled a final report of progress to date for the work of all Centers.
-See the RNECE National Coordination Center Final Report (10.19 MB).
-The remaining centers requested no-cost extensions to complete the research that is still underway.
+This Center, which completed its work ahead of the other Centers, compiled a report of progress to date for the work of all Centers.
+See the RNECE National Coordination Center Final Report.
+The remaining centers requested no-cost extensions to complete research was was underway.

-The Southern Region RNECE Center, with the support of the other RNECE Centers, further developed the FNS SNAP-Ed Toolkit and transformed it into an online interactive toolkit that allows program implementers to identify evidence‐based direct education and PSE intervention combinations to provide synergy promoting behavior change among program participants.
+- The Southern Regional Center, with the support of the other RNECE Centers, further developed the FNS SNAP-Ed Toolkit and transformed it into an online interactive toolkit that allows program implementers to identify evidence‐based direct education and PSE intervention combinations to provide synergy in promoting behavior change among program participants.
 See the SNAP-Ed Toolkit on the web.
-This toolkit is being used by SNAP-Ed implementers and by EFNEP implementers, where appropriate, for incorporating evidence-based strategies to programming.
+This toolkit is being used by SNAP-Ed implementers and by EFNEP implementers, where appropriate, for incorporating evidence-based strategies into programming.
+To learn of other interventions and research findings see the final report.

-- The Northeastern Region RNECE Center, has created Making the Healthy Choice the Easy Choice, an online course designed to help nutrition educators and other public health professionals gain skills to increase access to healthy food and activity options in communities through the use of policy, systems, and environmental approaches (PSEs).
+- The Northeastern Regional Center, created Making the Healthy Choice the Easy Choice, an online course designed to help nutrition educators and other public health professionals gain skills to increase access to healthy food and activity options in communities through policy, systems, and environmental approaches (PSEs).
 The course provides an introduction for those new to PSE approaches and a more in-depth overview for those with more experience with PSEs.
 It also connects learners with resources relevant to the specific settings where they work.
-See www.ecornell.com/pse [external link] for more information.
+See the Cornell University website for more information.
+Other contributions to this body of evidence can be seen in the final report.